Nonparametric Treatment Effect Identification in School Choice: Introduction

-These aggregate estimates provide convenient summaries of causal effects, but potentially mask the rich heterogeneity in school choice settings by pooling over many different causal contrasts.
-For one, they pool over student-school combinations that are subjected to lottery and RD variation.
-For another, they pool over many pairwise school comparisons in binarizing schools into treatment and control conditions.
-Aggregate causal estimands are often interpreted as simple average treatment effects between treatment-condition schools and control-condition schools.
-However, these estimands can blend together treatment effects of different nature on particular subpopulations of students, which calls for more nuanced interpretations.
+These aggregate estimates provide convenient causal summaries but can mask rich heterogeneity by pooling many different comparisons.
+These contrasts may involve different pairs of schools, different student characteristics, or different sources of identifying variation.
+Aggregate causal estimands are often interpreted as simple average treatment effects between treatment and control schools.
+Because these aggregate effects blend together different conditional average treatment effects, their interpretation should be more nuanced.

-Economically, heterogeneity along RD variation versus lottery variation could be meaningful.
-Consider the comparison between a school $s_1$ that uses lottery priorities and a school $s_2$ that uses test scores.
-Lottery variation identifies causal effects between these two schools for the subpopulation of students who would be matched to $s_1$ on some draws of the lottery and matched to $s_2$ on other draws.
-For deferred acceptance mechanisms, \emph{all such students must prefer} $s_1$ to $s_2$: Those who prefer $s_2$ would never be matched to $s_1$ regardless of the outcome of the lottery.
-If student preferences select positively on gains, the causal contrasts identified by the lottery variation represent subpopulations with more favorable potential outcomes under $s_1$.
+In particular, economically, heterogeneity along RD variation versus lottery variation could be meaningful.
+Consider a lottery school $s_1$ and a test-score school $s_0$.
+In many centralized algorithms, lottery variation between these schools occurs only for students preferring $s_{1}$ to $s_{0}$, driven by whether they lose the $s_{1}$ lottery.
+Meanwhile, RD variation exists only for students who prefer $s_0$ to $s_1$---driven by whether these students narrowly qualify or fail the test used by $s_0$.
+If submitted preferences select positively on gains, the causal contrasts identified by lottery (resp.
+RD) variation represent subpopulations with more (resp. less) favorable potential outcomes under $s_1$.
+Different aggregations thus put different weights on subpopulations with different attitudes toward $s_1$.

-This paper seeks to understand and unpack the rich heterogeneity in school choice mechanisms.
-Our first contribution is to characterize the set of \emph{atomic treatment effects} (aTEs) that are identified.
-We define an atomic treatment effect as a conditional average treatment effect between two schools, conditional on student preferences, student test scores, and other student characteristics.
-Atomic treatment effects are the building blocks of more aggregated causal contrasts: Any meaningful average treatment effect (ATE) is a weighted average over aTEs.
-Characterizing identifiable aTEs leads to certain observations about the nature of identifiable treatment contrasts, such as the fact in the previous paragraph---lottery variation between a lottery and a test score school is driven by students losing the lottery at the more-preferred lottery school.
+Motivated by the rich heterogeneity, this paper seeks to reduce causal effects to their smallest unit, which we call \emph{atomic treatment effects} (aTEs).
+We define an atomic treatment effect as a conditional average treatment effect between two schools, conditional on all observed student characteristics.
+Our first contribution is to characterize the set of point-identified aTEs based solely on lottery and RD variation from the assignment mechanism.
+Since any identified average treatment effect is thus a weighted average over aTEs, this characterizes the set of estimable treatment effect parameters in these settings.